-When the residents of Nassau and Suffolk County are in need of Long Island cesspool service that they can count on, there’s only one company they call: Antorino & Sons.
+When the residents of Nassau and Suffolk County are in need of cesspool service in Huntington that they can count on, there’s only one company they call: Antorino & Sons.
 With years of experience, their highly trained professionals go above and beyond the call of duty to ensure that they always deliver exceptional septic tank service Long Island.
 They’re efficiency, attention to detail, and affordability has made the leading Long Island cesspool company.
 Whether you’re in need of routine maintenance or you are searching for a cesspool installation company, when Antorino & Sons are on the job, you can have confidence knowing that your toilets and drains will be running smoothly.

 If you’re like most people, you probably don’t give a second thought to flushing your toilet, washing your dishes, throwing on a load of laundry, or taking a shower.
 These things are just normal parts of your everyday routine; that is until you start having trouble with your drainage.
 This is when you will need Cesspool Service in Huntington to help out with the issue.

 Every time you use water in your house – whether it’s from a sink, a toilet, a washing machine, or a dishwasher – it flushes down a drain and collects in an underground tank in your yard.
 All of that flushing involves the work of one of the most integrated systems in your home: your septic system.
 Wastewater passes through a series of drains, which are connected to a tank, known as a cesspool or septic tank.